 At Sherwood, Johnson & Poles, clients have access to a firm with over 60 years of combined experience in Bergen County family law matters including obtaining and defending against restraining orders.
 In that time, we have successfully handled countless family law issues and we have learned what the most effective strategies are in accomplishing our client’s goals.
-Trust Sherwood & Johnson, LLC to handle your restraining order with advocacy, compassion and professionalism.
+Trust Sherwood, Johnson & Poles to handle your restraining order with advocacy, compassion and professionalism.

 What can a restraining order do for me?

 If you have been harmed or are in reasonable fear of future harm, a N.J.
 Court may first issue a temporary restraining order (TRO), and then schedule a hearing for a final restraining order (FRO) shortly thereafter to determine whether permanent protections should be put into place based upon the preponderance of the evidence.

 A TRO is an order imposed by a judge who is convinced that the victim's failure to appear personally is due to exigent circumstances and that adequate reasons for granting the temporary restraining order have been shown.
 The judge may grant the following under the temporary restraining order to protect the victim from the defendant:

 Returning to the Domestic Violence scene, as well as other places to be decided, is prohibited for the abuser.